 Sugar Mountain Farm, owned by Walter Jeffries and his stellar family, is what you want a pig farm to be.
 Pig range freely in a series of padocks, rotated frequently to avoid over-stressing the land.
 Walter plants root vegetables, like turnips, in some of the fields for the pigs to forage in the fall.
 InContinue reading “Help the coolest pig farm in the world”

 Naming our food is a long tradition in my family, starting with Boris the Bull, who I believed would cause my parents’ divorce (do YOU really understand how large a whole steer is?
 Yeah, us neither…).
 Last year we bought half a hog and named it Eric.
 This year’s participant has been dubbed Señor Porcus.Continue reading “Welcome, Señor Porcus!”

 Does anyone know where I can get about 1 gallon a month of goat’s milk (pasteurized or raw) in the Ann Arbor area?
 The goat shares I’ve found are too far away and give too much milk.

+After reading this and this about how 95% of all canned tomato products come from California, I did a little digging.
 My absolute favorite pizza sauce in the world is Dei Fratelli brand.
 It’s a very fresh-tasting sauce, not heavy-handed with the oregano, and it has no HFCS.
-I’ve noticed before that the distributor (Hirzel) is located in Toledo, Ohio, but I’d never been sure where they got their tomatoes.
-I went looking today, and the news is very, very good for midwesterners!
+I’ve noticed before that the distributor (Hirzel)Continue reading “Midwest canned tomatoes”